Renesas-SST/rz-utils/universal-scripts/host/tools/README.md

 host/tools/uload_bootloader/
 ```

-Refer to the `Readme.md` file in that folder for detail instructions.
+Refer to the `Readme.md` file in that folder for detailed instructions.

 #### Flash Root Filesystem to microSD Card